-- This Code applies to all fishing vessels, registered in the UK, of less than 15 metres Length Overall (LOA) in accordance with the Fishing Vessels (Codes of Practice) Regulations 2017 No. 943.
+- 2.1 This Code applies to all fishing vessels, registered in the UK, of less than 15 metres Length Overall (LOA) in accordance with the Fishing Vessels (Codes of Practice) Regulations 2017 No. 943 and the Merchant Shipping (Work in Fishing Convention) Regulations 2018 No.1106.
 Vessels of 15 metres (LOA) to less than 24 metres Registered Length (L) operating solely in categorized waters may as an alternative comply with the requirements of this code for decked vessels of 12 metres (L) to less than 15 metres (LOA). - 2.2 For vessels built on or after 23 October 2017, references to Registered Length mean the Registered Length as defined in The Statutory Instrument 1998 No. 1916 The Merchant Shipping (Tonnage) (Fishing Vessels) (Amendment) Regulations 1998. - 2.3 For vessels built before this date, the Registered Length means the registered length shown on the vessel's certificate of registry.